DEFRA/software-development-standards/docs/guides/shared_libraries.md

     fi
 ```

-Replace `DefraDigital.YourPackage` with your package ID and project path.
+Replace `Defra.YourPackage` with your package ID and project path.

 **5. Add a publish workflow**